View our posts

 Following the recent consultation on our admissions arrangements, we have updated our admission policy for new admissions from 2025.
 The new policy can be viewed via the following link here, or alternatively, at the bottom of this page.

-The Governing Board carefully considered all responses received during the consultation period before making decisions in respect of the admissions arrangements and these were finalised and formally ratified by the Board on 20th February 2024.
+The Governing Board carefully considered all responses received during the consultation period, before making decisions in respect of the admissions arrangements, and these were finalised and formally ratified by the Board on the 20th of February, 2024.
 The policy was unchanged from the admissions arrangements that were published for consultation.

-What does this mean for my child if they are currently in Y5?
+What does this mean for my child if they are currently in Year 6?

 There are two changes to the admissions policy:

-1. Children who apply to join the Academy in Y7 in 2025, will be invited to complete a banding test at the Academy in December 2024.
-This is quite standard across the Harris Federation and is nothing to worry or be nervous about.
-The banding test is not a ‘pass or fail test’ as is designed to make sure that we have a comprehensive intake.
+1. Children who apply to join the Academy in Year 7 in 2025, will be invited to complete a banding test at the Academy in December 2024.
+This is quite standard across the Harris Federation and is nothing to worry about or be nervous about.
+The banding test is not a ‘pass or fail test’ as it is designed to make sure that we have a comprehensive intake.
 As a school, we want to make sure that we have students joining us from all ability ranges and the banding test helps us to do that.
-Please find in the document section below, a fact sheet regarding the banding test as well as the supplementary information form.
+Please find in the document section below, a fact sheet regarding the banding test, as well as the supplementary information form.

-1. We have also decided to reduce the number of places available to Y7 to 120.
-This means we will have 60 less places available to children in Y7 from 2025.
+1. We have also decided to reduce the number of places available to Year 7 to 120.
+This means we will have 60 less places available to children in Year 7 from 2025.

 Can I still get a place if my other child is at Harris Primary Academy Orpington?